Why refer to Yorkshire and Humber Forensic CAMHS?

 present with a high risk of harm towards others and about whom there is a major family or professional concern

 and/or are in contact with the criminal justice system

 or are likely to enter secure care due to behaviour/presentation that can’t be managed elsewhere

-Examples of presentations which may prompt you to refer to our service include: violent behaviours, arson/firesetting, harmful sexual behaviour which occurs in conjunction with other risk related behaviour, animal cruelty or other complex high risk behaviours which place the young person or others at risk of significant harm.
+Examples of presentations that may prompt you to refer to our service include violent behaviours, arson/firesetting, harmful sexual behaviour which occurs in conjunction with other risk related behaviour, animal cruelty or other complex high-risk behaviours which place the young person or others at risk of significant harm.

 Who can refer?

 We accept referrals from all professionals working with children and young people who originate from the Yorkshire and Humber region.
 However, we require that cases are held by a case-holder or care co-ordinator at the point of referral and throughout involvement with Forensic CAMHS.